nitin0533/High-Performance-scientific-computing/README.md

 1. Developed C code to implement CUDA kernels on GPGPU, and MPI data-sharing frameworks to parallelize GMAM
 2. Achieved 5 times reduction in code runtime with OpenMP, MPI and CUDA C (GPGPU) in a supercomputer facility

+**Parallelisation of 0th order Generalised Mode Acceleration Method (GMAM) using C code**
+1. Developed C code to implement CUDA kernels on GPGPU, and MPI data-sharing frameworks to parallelize GMAM Method
+2. Achieved 5 times reduction in code runtime with OpenMP, MPI and CUDA (GPGPU) on Param Sanganak supercomputer in IIT, Kanpur

 Reports and Presentation may be referred for verification of all the points.
 Snips are attached here for quick verification.

 ![image](https://user-images.githubusercontent.com/71177034/129440079-328fd2b6-98cc-42aa-9878-8a9009247e25.png)